 An article on Bloomberg reports that Japan’s infrastructure is already one of the safest globally.
 Yet, the country continues to invest in disaster risk reduction from natural and climate-related disasters.

-Strong earthquakes with a magnitude of six or higher frequently hit the island nation and several tropical storms.
+Strong earthquakes with a magnitude of six or higher frequently hit the island nation, as did several tropical storms.

-The worst and more recent disaster that the country encountered was the 2011 Tohuko earthquake that sparked a massive Tsunami killing more than 15 thousand people and causing a meltdown of Fukushima Daiichi Nuclear Power Plant.
+The worst and most recent disaster that the country encountered was the 2011 Tohuko earthquake that sparked a massive Tsunami, killing more than 15 thousand people and causing a meltdown of the Fukushima Daiichi Nuclear Power Plant.

 The nuclear power plant disaster released harmful radioactive materials into the atmosphere and forced thousands of people to evacuate the area.

-Climate-related disasters are also increasing significantly, according to the United Nations report.
-Global disaster events rose from 2,212 to 7,348 in the past two decades affecting 4.2 billion people and costing $2.97 trillion.
+According to a United Nations report, climate-related disasters are also increasing significantly.
+Global disaster events rose from 2,212 to 7,348 in the past two decades, affecting 4.2 billion people and costing $2.97 trillion.

-Japan is ramping up disaster risk reduction investments via seismic engineering and artificial intelligence advances, the article said.
+The article said Japan is ramping up disaster risk reduction investments via seismic engineering and artificial intelligence advances.
 It is investing around US$144.4 billion in its anti-disaster preparations.

-The country is upgrading its infrastructures like roads, schools, and airports, building its resilience against massive earthquakes, severe wind, and flooding through supercomputers that can predict weather events.
+The country is upgrading its infrastructure, such as roads, schools, and airports, and building resilience against massive earthquakes, severe wind, and flooding through supercomputers that predict weather events.

-Japan has a unique disaster-proofing law called “kenchikushi” which holds its licensed architect and engineers liable for any building defects for ten years.
+Japan has a unique disaster-proofing law called “kenchikushi”, which holds its licensed architects and engineers liable for any building defects for ten years.

-The article cites some of Japan’s notable structures that incorporate innovative techniques and climate-resilience.
+The article cites some of Japan’s notable structures incorporating innovative techniques and climate-resilience.

-The Tokyo Skytree is the world’s tallest broadcasting tower at 634 and the city’s tourist attraction.
-To adapt to strong winds, engineers designed a steel truss tower that allows winds to pass through the gaps.
+The Tokyo Skytree is the world’s tallest broadcasting tower at 634 meters and is the city’s tourist attraction.
+Engineers designed a steel truss tower to adapt to strong winds, allowing winds to pass through the gaps.

-The building also has a unique vibration control system that can reduce vibration up to 50% during an earthquake and 30% during strong winds.
-Built on its base are layers of steel and rubber that act as a shock absorber.
+The building also has a unique vibration control system that can reduce vibration by up to 50% during an earthquake and 30% during strong winds.
+On its base, layers of steel and rubber act as shock absorbers.

-Japan has been using this technique since the 1980s, and now it is replicated overseas, particularly in Apple Inc.’s Silicon Valley Headquarters, the article says.
+The article says Japan has been using this technique since the 1980s, and it is now replicated overseas, particularly in Apple Inc.’s Silicon Valley Headquarters.

-Newer medium-rise buildings in Japan incorporate wood into its steel-frame structures.
-“Steel can withstand pulling forces while wood withstands compressive forces, each material compensates for the other’s shortcomings,” says Yoshitaka Watanabe, Maeda’s chief engineer.
+Newer medium-rise buildings in Japan incorporate wood into their steel-frame structures.
+“Steel can withstand pulling forces while wood withstands compressive forces; each material compensates for the other’s shortcomings,” says Yoshitaka Watanabe, Maeda’s chief engineer.

-The use of timber in construction also reduces the environmental impacts of construction, reducing its GHG emissions.
+The use of timber in construction also reduces the environmental impact of construction, reducing its GHG emissions.

-Carbon-neutral materials such as timber and carbon-neutral steel play a role in reducing GHG emissions to mitigate climate change.
-Check out our related blog on it: Carbon Neutrality in Materials Manufacture Design of Infrastructure.
+Carbon-neutral materials, such as timber and carbon-neutral steel, play a role in reducing GHG emissions to mitigate climate change.
+Check out our related blog: Carbon Neutrality in Materials Manufacture Design of Infrastructure.

-To read the entire article on Japan’s Disaster-Risk Reduction Strategies, click the link below:
+Click the link below to read the entire article on Japan’s Disaster-Risk Reduction Strategies.

 Source Citation: